code-at-the-edge/curriculum-materials/content/courses/intro-workshop/computing-html/index.md

 </html>
 ```

-3. Write a short paragraph with a headline about yourself and your environment concerns in `<article>`.
+3. Write a short paragraph with a headline about your favourite foods and your school in `<article>`.
 Make sure to use the `<p>` and `<h2>` tags.

-Remember, we are practicing `semantic elements`.
+4. Use `<h1>` and write a title for your document in `<header>` element.

+5. You can draw attention to text in a couple ways:
+  `<strong>important</strong>` to show text is **important**
+  `<em>emphasize</em>` to *emphasize* text similar to how you speak

+6. Keep playing with this template.
+You should be able to understand what purpose each of the tags play in the presentation of the document.

-4. Your instructor should provide you with links to some images.
+7. Your instructor should provide you with links to some images.
 Use the snippet code below to add pictures to your `<section>` element.

 ```html
 <img alt="a description of the image here" src="[the link goes here]" />
 ```

-5. Use `<h1>` and write a title for your document in `<header>` element.

-6. You can use `<b>` to write in **bold** and `<i>` to write in *italic* and `<u>` to write underlined text

-7. Keep playing with this template.
-You should be able to understand what purpose each of the tags play in the presentation of the document.

-Congratulations!
-You have finished your first tutorial of this workshop.
-You now know a bit about computers, programing languages and internet.
-You also have begun your journey into the world of web development by taking the first steps into the realm of html.
+#### 🎉🎊🎉 Congratulations!
+You finished the first day 🎉🎊🎉

+You now know about computers, programming languages and the Internet.
+You also have begun your journey into web development by taking your first steps into the realm of HTML.